discipl/waardepapieren/documentation/solution-architecture.md

 ## Introduction

-The Discipl Waardepapieren solution aims at a W3C Verifiable Credentials compatible solution for credentials of citizens or even more generally: any signed information issued by an entity, for instance a municipality.
-Citizens are not required to have any equipment which implies a credential can be issued to a “paper wallet” being a QR code printed on paper.
+The Discipl Waardepapieren solution aims at a W3C Verifiable Credentials (see https://w3c-ccg.github.io/) compatible solution for credentials of citizens or even more generally: any signed information issued by an entity, for instance a municipality.
+Citizens are not to be required to have any equipment which implies a credential still is issued to a “paper wallet” being a QR code printed on paper.
 The solution is based on the Discipl architecture and software stack, open source and free to use.
 The solution is platform agnostic.

-This project is a follow up on the one in 2018 (github.com/haarlem/digitale-waardepapieren).
-The main difference is that even no derivations of personal information like peppered hashes are stored in public ledgers like IOTA.
-This information is signed and given to the citizen and the signed information is enough to validate the information as been signed by the municipality given a official public key is used which is published in public.
+This project is a follow up on the one in 2018 (http://github.com/haarlem/digitale-waardepapieren).
+The main difference is that even no derivations of personal information like peppered hashes are stored in public ledgers like IOTA as this is never to be considered a safe thing to do in relation to privacy assurance.
+This information is signed and given to the citizen and the signed information is enough to validate the information as been signed by the municipality given a official public key is used which is the only information published in public.
 For this the NLX platform with its key distribution is used following a newly proposed API strategy.
 Also this project does not aim at a proof of concept or prototype but a real working solution that can be put into production.

 The initial focus is to use a (legacy) data source through NLX as source of the information to be issued and a custom made 'paper wallet' solution as verifiable credential platform.
 The architecture prepares for usage of other platforms instead of this in the future like IRMA and minimally prepares for integration into automated needs matching services envisioned within Discipl.